Shafts: Definition, Types, And Application

 What is a Shaft?

-Shafts are always made of circular cross-sections and could be either solid or hollow.
-The shafts are classified as straight, cranked, flexible, or articulated.
-Straight shafts are the most common to be used for power transmission.
+Shafts are always manufactured with a circular cross-section and may be either solid or hollow, depending on the application.
+They come in several varieties—straight, cranked, flexible, or articulated—though straight shafts are by far the most common choice for power transmission.

 The Material Used for the Shafts